 The |a| means the absolute value of a, in other words any negative becomes a positive.

 So that is something to be careful of!
 Read more at Exponents of Negative Numbers

 Here it is in a little table:

 |a ≥ 0|

 nth Root of a-to-the-mth-Power

-Now let's see what happens when the exponent and root are different values (m and n).
+What happens when the exponent and root are different values (m and n)?

-But there is an even more powerful method ... you can combine the exponent and root to make a new exponent, like this:
+But there is an even more powerful method ... we can combine the exponent and root to make a new exponent, like this:

-You might like to read about Fractional Exponents next to find out why!
+You might like to read about Fractional Exponents to find out why!